lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

-### Longer Attention Span (Transform-XL)
+### Longer Attention Span (Transformer-XL)

 The vanilla Transformer has a fixed and limited attention span.
-The model can only attend to other elements in the same segments during each update step and no information cannot flow across separated fixed-length segments.
+The model can only attend to other elements in the same segments during each update step and no information can flow across separated fixed-length segments.

 This *context segmentation* causes several issues:
-- The model cannot capture very long term dependency.
+- The model cannot capture very long term dependencies.
 - It is hard to predict the first few tokens in each segment given no or thin context.
 - The evaluation is expensive.
-Whenever the segment is shifted  to the right by one, the new segment has to be re-processed from scratch, although there are a lot of overlapped tokens.
+Whenever the segment is shifted  to the right by one, the new segment is re-processed from scratch, although there are a lot of overlapped tokens.

 **Transformer-XL** ([Dai et al., 2019](https://arxiv.org/abs/1901.02860); "XL" means "extra long") solves the context segmentation problem with two main modifications:
 1. Reusing hidden states between segments.